JamieBort/Learning-Directory/Meta/README.md

   - markdown/ should be in this directory.
 Or this directory should be in the markdown/ directory.

+- Meta/templates/

+  - To house template files for this repo.

 ### Files

 - ./Meta/README.md

   - This readme file.

-- ./Meta/Template_README.md

-  - The readme template that I'll use throughout the Learning Directory repo.

 - ./.env